yexin0720/5102_innovation_challenge/README.md

 5. `npm install`
 6. `npm run start`
-The front end will be running on http://localhost:3000/
+The front end will be running on http://localhost:3000/ or

-### 3. Run the app locally
-1. Open a terminal window
-2. `conda activate venv`
-3. `cd OurApp/backend`
-4. `flask run`
-5. Open another terminal window
-6. `cd OurApp`
+1. `cd OurApp`
-7. `yarn start`
+2. `yarn start`
-8. The app will be running on http://localhost:3000/
+3. The app will be running on http://localhost:3000/